 The biggest danger of spirulina (we covered this topic before) comes from the contamination.
 Make sure your spirulina comes from a safe source and doesn’t have liver-damaging microcystins, toxic metals, and harmful bacteria.
 Spirulina of unknown origin can give you stomach pain, nausea or vomiting and damage your liver in the worst case scenario.

 Our spirulina is safe during pregnancy (again, our spirulina is free of toxins and heavy metals) and we even recommend using it.
 We recommend it even more during breastfeeding to get essential vitamins and minerals.
 But it’s always safe to ask your doctor if you should take spirulina during pregnancy and breastfeeding.

 Spirulina can make your immune system more active, which is one of its benefits, but if you have an auto-immune disease like multiple sclerosis, lupus, rheumatoid arthritis, pemphigus vulgaris and others, it’s better to consult your doctor before taking spirulina.

-Apart from mentioned cases there is no reason you shouldn’t enjoy all benefits of spirulina.
+Apart from mentioned cases, there is no reason you shouldn’t enjoy all the benefits of spirulina.